fjtc/small-ca/ssl-auth/README.md

 ## Introduction

-**Small-CA Basic** is a set of bash scripts that uses [OpenSSL](https://www.openssl.org/) to create a small Certificate Authority for small intranets.
+**Small-CA ssl-auth** is a set of bash scripts that uses [OpenSSL](https://www.openssl.org/) to create a small Certificate Authority for small intranets for client authentiation.
 It is partially based on [1] written by **J. Nguyen**.

-This version creates a simple CA with a root certificate that can sign certificate requests directly without no intermediate certificates.
+This version creates a simple CA with a root certificate that can create and sign certificate for client authentication.
+It always outputs

 ## Dependencies